beeware/toga/docs/reference/api/hardware/geolocation.rst

 * On macOS, there is no distinction between "background" permissions and "while-running" permissions.

-* On iOS, if the user has provided "once off" permission for foreground location tracking, requests for background location permission will be rejected.
+* On iOS, if the user has provided "allow once" permission for foreground location tracking, requests for background location permission will be rejected.

 * On Android prior to API 34, altitude is reported as the distance above the WGS84